jptech/kanagawa/tools/editors/vscode-new/README.md

 - **Template Instantiation** — Full type resolution through generic types
 - **Diagnostics** — Extension health monitoring and troubleshooting tools

+### GitHub Copilot (Language Model Tools)

+This extension can expose its semantic index to GitHub Copilot agents via **VS Code Language Model Tools**.

+- Tooling is registered via `vscode.lm.registerTool` when the LM API is available.
+- Tool visibility is not gated by active language (contributed with `when: "true"`).
+- High-volume outputs are designed to be token-efficient:
+    - `kanagawa_search_symbols` returns grouped results by file
+    - `kanagawa_get_document_symbols` returns a flat symbol list (top-level by default)
+    - Ranges for these list tools use tuple encoding: `[startLine,startChar,endLine,endChar]` (1-indexed)

 ## Getting Started

 ### Installation